 The first block a.k.a. "the genesis block", was mined on January 03, 2009.

-On January 12, 2009 - Satoshi sent 10 bitcoin to Hal Finney which is the first bitcoin transaction in history.
+On January 12, 2009 - the creator(s) of Bitcoin sent 10 bitcoin to Hal Finney which is the first bitcoin transaction in history.
+Hal Finney had since passed away in 2014 and had his body cryonically froze.
 On may 22, 2010 - the first publicized bitcoin purchase for something physical made its mark in history when Laszlo Hanyecz paid Jercos 10,000 bitcoin to purchase and deliver 2 Papa John's pizzas to his house.
 At Bitcoin's 2017 peak, these pizzas cost just under $200,000,000 USD.

 From 2009-2012, Bitcoin was completely unknown to most - only to be accepted for payment by a handful of visionaries.
 Starting from 2013, Bitcoin slowly gained traction and legitimacy as more visionaries and entrepreneurs discovered Bitcoin's advantages and it's huge potential.
 Now, the world cannot go 1 day without talking about Bitcoin.